 Dogs are great companions for a family.
 They always seem energetic and fun to be around.
 However, can you tell when your dog has a health concern?

 Animals can’t tell us if they are suffering from some kind of health issue or pain.
 So, it’s up to us to look for telltale signs that may indicate a health issue in them.
+Here are some of the tips to perform home health checkups of your dog from nose to tail.

 Keep a track of their weight